jadar/DeveloperCapes/README.md

     - Right-click the project your code is in.
     - Navigate to "Build Path -> Configure Build Path."
     - Click "Jars", then "Add Jars."
-    - Add the jar you downloaded that is in the root directory of your project.
+    - Add the jar you download that is in the root directory of your project.

     ####Other
     - If you know how to add jars to classpaths on other IDEs, write it up and submit a pull request.